 Wander around the Old Town of Kavala

-Walk through the picturesque lanes of the Old Town, in the peninsula of Panagia, which looks as though it has jumped out from the illustrated pages of a fairy-tale book.
+Wander through the picturesque lanes of the Old Town in the peninsula of Panagia, which looks as if it is straight out of the illustrated pages of a fairytale book.

-In the early 19th century Mohammed Ali, founder of the last Egyptian dynasty, established an Imaret – a religious, educational and charitable institution – in his hometown of Kavala.
+In the early nineteenth century, Mohammed Ali, founder of the last Egyptian dynasty, established an Imaret—a religious, educational, and charitable institution—in his hometown of Kavala.
 It functioned as an Islamic seminary until 1902, as from 1846 onward, the education of Muslims included instruction in religion.